- Methylcobalamin Trial in Vegans

 - Anecdotal Report from a Vegan

-Cyanocobalamin is a well-studied, reliable, inexpensive form of vitamin B12.
-Nonetheless, many alternative health practitioners and supplement companies promote the co-enzyme forms of B12, methylcobalamin and adenosylcobalamin.
-Requirements for these forms have not been fully elucidated and common recommendations are for 1,000 µg/day.
+Cyanocobalamin is a well-studied, reliable, inexpensive form of vitamin B12, though it does contain a molecule of cyanide, which, in normal amounts, should be physiologically inconsequential for most people.
+Many alternative health practitioners and supplement companies promote the co-enzyme forms of B12, methylcobalamin and adenosylcobalamin.
+Requirements for these alternative forms have not been fully elucidated and common recommendations are for 1,000 µg/day.

 There are four forms of vitamin B12, differentiated by the side group attached to the cobalamin molecule: